lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning_updated.md

 \
 :grey-background[What would most readers say?]

-:grey-background[Does altering the bold sentence meaningfully change how they understand the text?]
+:grey-background[Would altering the bold sentence meaningfully change how they understand the text?]

 ==SPLIT==